einarwh/experiments-in-powerblog/content/blog/2025/06/16/sociotechnical-is-a-big-word.md

 :blog-post/description

-We are mostly just peacocks when we use the word socio-technical.
-Otherwise we would use the identification of software systems as socio-technical as the starting point for discussing interconnectedness, adaptivity, non-linearity and emergence in those systems.
+When someone uses a big word like socio-technical, you would think it would be a starting point for discussing interconnectedness, adaptivity, non-linearity and emergence in those systems.
+Alas,

 :page/body